mathewbushuru/react-starter-kit/README.md

 I have configured absolute imports to make it easier to move files around and avoid messy import paths such as `../../../../Component`.
 After moving a file, all imports will remain intact.
 Here is how I have configured it in this project:

-In the `vite.config.js` file, added:
+In the `vite.config.ts` file, added:
 ```sh
 resolve: {
     alias: {